KNXCSdev/Clipboard-Landing-Practice-/style-guide.md

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.

-Keep track of your snippets

-Clipboard instantly stores any item you copy in the cloud, meaning you can access your snippets immediately on all your devices.
-Our Mac and iOS apps will help you organize everything.

-Quick Search

-Easily search your snippets by content, category, web address, application, and more.

-iCloud Sync

-Instantly saves and syncs snippets across all your devices.

-Complete History

-Retrieve any snippets from the first moment you started using the app.

 Access Clipboard anywhere

 Whether you’re on the go, or at your computer, you can access all your Clipboard